-Bleach and alcohol based cleaning products is one mixture you should never, ever mix.
+Bleach and alcohol-based cleaning products are one mixture you should never, ever mix.

-Most rubbing alcohol have a high concentration of alcohol and when they react with bleach results to chloroform and chloroacetone, both of which are toxic and dangerous.
+Most rubbing alcohol have a high concentration of alcohol and when they react with bleach results in chloroform and chloroacetone, both of which are toxic and dangerous.

 Chloroform can knock you unconscious, and Chloroacetone is no better, having been used as tear gas in World War I.

 What You Should Do If You Have Combined Cleaning Products You Should Never Mix

 The best way to stay safe is not to mix two cleaning products, and if you must, then it should be with water.
 So if you don’t understand the contents of your cleaning product please don’t mix any.

 But if you’ve accidentally or intentionally mixed cleaning products you should never mix, then take measures immediately to reduce their potency by opening up some windows or doors so the toxic gas can escape and be replaced with fresh air.